kennycason/kennycason/posts/2008-12-24-creating-multi-lingual-webpages-using-php.markdown

 <b>Scaling further</b><br/>

-Because manually managing a language file can be very tedious it is not uncommon to build an interface to manage this values in a database and use an export feature to programmatically export these languague files.
+Because manually managing a language file can be very tedious it is not uncommon to build an interface to manage this values in a database and use an export feature to programmatically export these language files.

 Dealing with place holders.
-It's common for text to be of the form "Welcome Back, ${NAME}" or "{$NAME} liked ${NAME2}'s post.".
+It's common for text to be of the form "Welcome Back, ${NAME}" or "${NAME} liked ${NAME2}'s post.".
 To support these we need to add support for key/value replacement in our language printing function.